 What equipment does the league provide?

-The league will provide each team with team hats, team shirts, batting helmets, bats (Rookie division and below), and catcher's protective gear.
-A player is required to provide an athletic cup, baseball glove, baseball cleats, and baseball pants.
+The league will provide each team with team hats, team shirts, Bats (for Tee Ball and Instructional Rookie divisions only) and catcher's protective gear.
+A player is required to provide an athletic cup, baseball glove, baseball cleats, bat (Rookie Division and above), batting helmet, baseball belt and baseball pants.
 In addition, a player will need to provide their own water bottle and a strap for glasses (glasses must also have non-breakable lenses).

 Will we be able to pick our practice night?